Erpiyush2008/delete/README.md

 * The best time to visit Amer Fort in Jaipur is during the cooler months, from October to March.
 Here's
 * Start your day early and visit the fort during sunrise.
 The golden light falling on the red sandstone walls
 *  creates a magical ambiance, making the experience truly unforgettable.
+*  Alternative: If you prefer a more eco-friendly option, opt for a jeep ride to the fort.

+*  Amer near street food
+*  .
+Chokhi Dhani
+*